A. The Ark is captured.

 And the word of Samuel came to all Israel.
 Now Israel went out to battle against the Philistines, and encamped beside Ebenezer; and the Philistines encamped in Aphek.
 Then the Philistines put themselves in battle array against Israel.
 And when they joined battle, Israel was defeated by the Philistines, who killed about four thousand men of the army in the field.

 i.
-Israel could compete on more equal terms with Moab and Ammon, but the Philistines had much influence from far away Greece.
-Greek military equipment (such as helmets, shields, coats of mail, swords and spears) made the Philistines formidable opponents.
-The Philistines were the first people in Canaan to process iron, and they made the most of it.
+Israel competed on more equal terms with Moab and Ammon but the Philistines had Greek military equipment (such as helmets, shields, chain mail armor, swords and spears) making the Philistines more formidable opponents.
+The Philistines were the first people in Canaan to process iron and they made the most of it.

 ii.
 The Philistines were an immigrant people from the military aristocracy of the island of Crete (Amos 9:7).
-Small numbers of Philistines were in the land at the time of Abraham, but they only came in force soon after Israel came to Canaan from Egypt.
+Small numbers of Philistines were in the land at the time of Abraham, but they came in larger numbers soon after Israel came to Canaan from Egypt.
 They were organized into five city-states.

 2. (3-4) The elders of Israel respond with a superstitious trust in the ark.

 And when the people had come into the camp, the elders of Israel said, "Why has the Lord defeated us today before the Philistines?
 Let us bring the Ark of the Covenant of the Lord from Shiloh to us, that when it comes among us it may save us from the hand of our enemies."
 So the people sent to Shiloh, that they might bring from there the Ark of the Covenant of the Lord of hosts, who dwells between the cherubim.
 And the two sons of Eli, Hophni and Phinehas, were there with the Ark of the Covenant of God.